“Her vocals penetrate your heart, the lyrics stir your conscience, the melodies are soothing and the rhythms are contagious.”

 Musical Roots

-Resiliencia Album and Film Series
+Resiliencia Album & Film Series

 The power of Asili’s most recent album Resiliencia springs from personal narratives.
 It is inspired by interviews she conducted with women of color from the U.S., Canada and Puerto Rico about their stories of resilience, from surviving cancer, hurricanes, migration, and sexual violence to finding love of the body and the joy of creating art.
 In an interview with NPR’s Alt.Latino she says, “I think that it’s important that we not only recognize the ways that we are suffering, recognize our harm, but also to lift up our resilience, our strength and our power, so that we know that the next generation has that to hold to on as well.”